-- " A condition cannot modify a development, such that it results in a different development than was applied for by the applicant. - " An unlawful condition cannot be made lawful because it is accepted by the applicant. - " A condition cannot require an indemnity to be granted to the authority. - " A condition cannot create an unlawful fetter on the future exercise of the Council's discretion. - " A condition may prevent a use commencing until certain criteria are satisfied. - A condition may be used to establish a trial period to determine how the use will operate, if objective criteria are used. - A condition may be used to limit the type of use which is approved. - " A condition should be drafted to reflect whether it is to have a continuing effect after the approved development is completed or is to expire once the approved development is completed. - A condition should not require onerous supervision by the relevant authorities (e.g. Council). - 1 Proctor v Brisbane City Council [1994] QPELR 309 - 2 Bryant v Caloundra City Council [2006] QPELR 335 - 3 Cardwell Shire Council v King Ranch Australia Pty Ltd (1984) 54 LGRA 110 at 113 - 4 Intrapac Parkridge Pty Ltd v Logan City Council [2015] QPELR 49; [2014] QPEC 48 at [24] and subsequently adopted in Sincere in the context of the Planning Act
+- " A condition cannot modify a development, such that it results in a different development than was applied for by the applicant. - " An unlawful condition cannot be made lawful because it is accepted by the applicant. - " A condition cannot require an indemnity to be granted to the authority. - " A condition cannot create an unlawful fetter on the future exercise of the Council's discretion. - " A condition may prevent a use commencing until certain criteria are satisfied. - " A condition may be used to establish a trial period to determine how the use will operate, if objective criteria are used. - " A condition may be used to limit the type of use which is approved. - " A condition should be drafted to reflect whether it is to have a continuing effect after the approved development is completed or is to expire once the approved development is completed.

+- " A condition should not require onerous supervision by the relevant authorities (e.g. Council). - " Once imposed, conditions are to be interpreted according to the same rules which apply to construing legislation.

+1 Proctor v Brisbane City Council [1994] QPELR 309

+- 2 Bryant v Caloundra City Council [2006] QPELR 335 - 3 Cardwell Shire Council v King Ranch Australia Pty Ltd (1984) 54 LGRA 110 at 113 $\,$

+4 Intrapac Parkridge Pty Ltd v Logan City Council [2015] QPELR 49; [2014] QPEC 48 at [24] and subsequently adopted in Sincere in the context of the Planning Act

-All references to legislation are references to the Planning Act 2016 as at 13 October 2021.
+All references to legislation are references to the Planning Act 2016.